 I had so much to do!
 Post office, bank, work, Dunkin Donuts to get my awesome day surgery staff a box of munchkins and a gift card for the mailman.

 It was one of those days where I had to go back to my house several times to get it right.
 Forgot my IV end cap.
 Crap.
 Forgot my supplements.
 Crap.
 Oh crap!
 Did I unplug the dehydrator?
 No I didn’t, but I will take my chances.
 I’m not going back!
 Get to post office.
 Bring mail with stamps in.
 Crap I need more stamps.
 Crap!
 Where the hell is my money??!
 Find money, pay for stamps.
 Forgot other mail that needed stamps put on them back in the car.
 WHHHHYYYYYY??!!

 I was already sweating buckets.
-I guess that means the Daprim was working, killing off some of the Babesia parasites in my body.
+I guess that means the Daprim, one of my medications, was working, killing off some of the Babesia parasites in my body.

 The liquor store was simply out of the question.
 I very badly wanted to try to tackle it on my own, but I knew it could get, ahem..messy.
 I didn’t need any 911 phone calls, seizures, or someone to have to come and rescue me.
 I figured, another day, and called my Dad and asked him to help me out.

 I went to work before my dressing change but it was too icy.
 My Dad had just gotten home, so I handed him the mail from the post office, and he told me to come back later once he had sanded.
 The last thing I probably need is to fall on the ice.
 I am one of those people that chooses fashion over function so none of my boots have any tread on them anyways.
 With an icy driveway, the probability for me falling is a pretty good one.

 The day surgery unit seemed to be happy with their surprise. 🙂 I felt bad because I ran out of cards so I used some paper with a kitty on it to write them a thank you and Merry Christmas note.
 Whatever, it’s the thought that counts!